 While the above list covers many of the major websites for Jewish genealogical research, by no means is it comprehensive.
 There are many, many local Jewish genealogical societies organized either at the state level or located near a large city.
 I included two organizations in the New York and Boston areas, but if your family was from, say, Philadelphia or Chicago, be sure to search for a society in those places.

-There are at least five Jewish genealogy groups on social media sites including: Tracing the Tribe: Jewish Genealogy and I purposely omitted sites that require a paid subscription to access most of their records.
+There are at least five Jewish genealogy groups on social media sites and I purposely omitted sites that require a paid subscription to access most of their records.
 Further internet searching may well turn up sites not listed here that will direct you to specific records, but I hope this list will get you started.